GarrettJudd/reference-architectures/compliance/uk-official/three-tier-web-with-adds/README.md

  The components of this architecture include:

-1.  **On-Premises Network**: A private local-area network implemented in an organization.
+1.  **On-Premises Network**: A private local-area network implemented in an organisation.

 2.  **Production VNet**: The Production [VNet](https://docs.microsoft.com/en-us/azure/Virtual-Network/virtual-networks-overview) (Virtual Network) hosts the application and other operational resources running in Azure.
 Each VNet may contain several subnets which are used for isolating and managing network traffic.